rankutah/blog/sites/rank-utah/content/about.md

 ## Meet the Founder

-I enjoy running, audiobooks, and all things tech.
+I love partnering with business owners and specialize in building fast custom websites that turn visits into calls, bookings, and messages.
+Personally, I enjoy running, audiobooks, and all things tech.
 After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
-I graduated from Southern Virginia University in Business and I did my masters at the University of Utah in Software Development.
-I love partnering with business owners and building fast custom websites that turn visits into calls, bookings, and messages.
+I graduated from Southern Virginia University in Business and completed my Master’s degree at the University of Utah in Software Development.

 ![Benjamin Awerkamp headshot](/media/utah-seo-specialist-web-design-expert-profile-picture.avif)
 {.w-48}